Declaring Anthropology Major/Minor

 STEP 2: Bring your Petition for Major/Minor Declaration AND your Academic Planning Form to the Anthropology Department Office (361 Social Sciences 1) during regular drop-in advising hours.
 Meet with an Anthropology Peer Adviser or the Undergraduate Adviser to review your declaration form and discuss your academic plan and major requirements.

-STEP 4: Meet with the Anthropology Undergraduate Adviser during drop-in advising hours to complete the declaration process.
-You must bring your completed Petition for Major/Minor Declaration AND your Academic Planning Form (with faculty signature) to the Undergraduate Adviser in order to complete the declaration process.
+STEP 3: Meet with the Anthropology Undergraduate Adviser during drop-in advising hours to complete the declaration process.
+You must bring your completed Petition for Major/Minor Declaration AND your Academic Planning Form to the Undergraduate Adviser in order to complete the declaration process.
 It is very important that you complete this step, as you will not be declared until you do so!